cosmos/ibc-go/docs/tutorials/01-fee/02-setup-env.md

 import HighlightBox from '@site/src/components/HighlightBox';

-# Set Up Your Work Environment
+# Set up your work environment

 On this page, you can find helpful links to set up your work environment.